sensu/sensu-docs/content/sensu-go/5.16/api/namespaces.md

 #### EXAMPLE {#namespacesnamespace-delete-example}

-The following example shows a request to delete the namespace `development`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/namespaces/:namespace` API endpoint to delete the namespace `development`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \